 Very few of these people in hiring and firing positions said they would be happy to overlook uptalking and focus only on someone’s qualifications and aptitude.

 Mary-Ellen Drummond is a communications consultant in Santa Fe, California.
 She identifies uptalking as a mostly female characteristic that gives the impression the speaker is seeking approval, “Uptalk robs them of credibility and authority.
 It is especially disempowering for women.”

 James Gorman, a teacher at the New York University School of Journalism, invented the word “uptalk.”
 In a 1993 article in The New York Times, Gorman wrote that he had no idea uptalking “could be as contagious as the common cold.”

 He said he feared its spread into areas where you want to hear confidence from a speaker: “This is Captain McCormick?
 Your pilot?
 We’ll be flying to Denver?
 Our cruising altitude will be, like, 30,000 feet?”

 How about the crucial part of the wedding ceremony?
 “I do?”

-She views this as misogynistic and carries the notion within it that if women talked more like men their ideas would be more valuable.
+She views this as misogynistic and thinks it carries the notion within it that if women talked more like men their ideas would be more valuable.

 - “Introduction to the Science of Language, Volume 1, page 293.”
 Archibald Henry Sayce, C.K.
 Paul and Company, 1880.